filmil/gotopt2/README.md

 ## What's wrong with argbash (https://argbash.io)?

+Nothing, if it fulfills your use case.

-You need to carry `m4` around with you.
+I didn't like that you need to carry `m4` around with you.
 Which, given that it's 2019 through my window when I write this, is a horrible predicament.

 You also need to have a `Makefile` that builds your final script, which is not necessarily something you'd want to do.
 All else being equal, a small go